thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 SELECT movies.id, awards.id, title, kind, name
 FROM movies INNER JOIN awards ON awards.movie_id = movies.id;
 ```

+To make the results clearer, you can use the `AS` keyword to create an alias.

 ```sql
 SELECT movies.id AS movie_id, awards.id AS awards.id, title, kind, name